wdawson/okta.github.io/_source/_posts/2019-02-19-add-oauth-device-flow-to-any-server.md

 Now you have a server listening on port 8080!
 Don't open your browser there just yet, since remember we have to have the device initiate the OAuth request.

-We're going to simulate a browserless device by interacting with the proxy server from the command line.
+You can simulate a browserless device by interacting with the proxy server from the command line.
 In another terminal, make the following `curl` request to begin the Device Flow.
 Replace `{yourClientId}` with the client ID you got when creating the app above.

 ```bash
 curl http://localhost:8080/device/code -d client_id={yourClientId}